dragonwasrobot/dragonwasrobot.github.io/_posts/2015-09-26-an-interpreter-a-compiler-and-a-virtual-machine.md

 both flattens and reverses the compiled expression.

-Now that we have finally defined `interpret`, `execute_bytecode_program`, and `compile`, we proceed to the last part of our lesson: how to prove an equivalence relation between interpretation and compilation of the same program.
+Now that we have finally defined `interpret`, `execute_bytecode_program`, and `compile`, we can demonstrate the equivalence relation between interpretation and compilation of the same program:

 {% gist dragonwasrobot/d46acd3d1f697c9c0030 equivalence_example.v %}

+of which the proof will be the topic of a future blog post.

 ### 6. Conclusion

+In this post, we have shown how to implement an interpreter, a compiler, and a virtual machine for a small arithmetic language.
+The language has been implemented in the Coq Proof Assistant such that we can later proof an equivalence relation between interpretation of an arithmetic expression and compilation followed by execution of that same expression.